 What are the best 2019 movies?
 Not only did Martin Scorsese make his dunk on the MCU movies, stoking years worth of online discourse, and the R-rated flick made a splash to the tune of one billion dollars, the movies themselves were actually pretty great.

-Indie drama movies got their chance to shine with some stunning directorial debuts, there were new Marvel movies added to the grandest blockbuster in the world, including what could be its greatest hit ever, and world cinema made a splash at the Academy Awards.
-The vindicating Best Picture win for Parasite firmly made a case for Bong Joon-Ho as one of the industry’s greats.
+Some of the best movies were drama movies; we had some stunning directorial debuts; there were new Marvel movies added to the grandest blockbuster in the world, including what could be its greatest hit ever, and world cinema made a splash at the Academy Awards.

 Awards and statistics aside, though, 2019 was a bumper year, bringing films that serve as remarkable examples of their genre in most genres you can think of.
 And while there might have been some stinkers along the way (Tom Hooper, we’re sorry, we’re still not willing to forgive you for Cats), it was an exemplary year for cinema, and it will take a lot to the top.
 Here are the best 2019 movies.